moknoll/Inception/README.md

 - USe Docker secrets for sensitive information (password keys tokens) in production or shared enivronments.

 ### Docker Network vs Host Network
+**Docker Network**
+When using a Docker Network (usually a Bridge Network), containers run in an Isolated virtual Network created by docker.
+- Each container gets its own IP Adress.
+- Ports must explicitly published.
+- Containers can communicate with each otherby Container name.
+- Provides Network Isolation form the host.

 ### Docker VOlumes vs Bind Mounts